monishwarank/brix-project-development/Full Stack Dev 2/property-rental-management.md

 **Project Description**

-A web-based platform that connects property owners and tenants.
+A platform that connects property owners and tenants.
 Property owners can list their rental properties, and tenants can search for, apply for, and manage rental agreements.

 **Requirements**